Brent and Michael's Secret Travel Hacks, Part 7

 And on the subject of monasteries, the above link should be just the starting point for your search.
 Most monasteries are not technologically savvy (which is part of what makes them so wonderful: they’re set apart from the typical tourist experience).
 The greater point is, to find the truly great monasteries — not to mention convents and other religious lodging — you’ll probably have to do your own research in the locations you’re planning to travel.
 And no, you don’t have to be religious to stay in these places, but you do have to respect religious traditions.
 Again, don’t be an a**hole.

-Also checking for lodging at the local university.
+Also check for lodging at the local university.

 Tired of paying for that expensive VPN?
 Your anti-virus software — Norton or McAfee — now includes a VPN that is probably good and consistent enough for your security needs, including using it for your streaming services overseas.